rust-lang/rust/doc/guide-lifetimes.md

-% Rust Borrowed Pointers Guide
+% The Rust Borrowed Pointers and Lifetimes Guide

 # Introduction